 Some weeks later, I get the drawings.
 And they are wonderful.
 He captured the ideas well.
 Then he hits me with a bill for almost three times the estimate.
 "No,” I said firmly, and reminded him of what the quote was.
 No angry reaction – in fact, he very quickly acquiesced.
 “Okay, okay,” he said, “that will be fine.”

-So I paid him and kept the drawings, which I still have.
+So I paid him as agreed and kept the drawings, which I still have.
 Never did find a contractor to take this small a job.
 But couldn’t help think, yep, this was another example of the “just give them a bill and see if they pay it” approach.
 And they wouldn’t do it if it didn’t work sometime, maybe a lot of the time.
 But that don’t make it right.